benznest/flutter_rounded_date_picker/README.md

 # Flutter Rounded Date Picker
-Select the date with rounded date picker.
+The Flutter plugin that help you can choose dates and years with rounded calendars and customizable themes.

 ## Installing
 Add dependencies in pubspec.yaml file.
+Add 2 things in it including flutter_localizations

 ```
 dependencies: